PlatyPew/OAT/README.md

 <br />

-`oat.server.rollToken(token, newFields)`
+`oat.server.rollToken(token, fields)`

 -   `token` \<string\>
--   `newFields` \<Object\>
+-   `fields` \<Object\>
 -   Returns: \<string\>

-this function is used to roll and provide the response token from the server, It takes two parameters: `token` which is is the request token, and `newFields` which is the JSON data to insert into the response token
+this function is used to roll and provide the response token from the server, It takes two parameters: `token` which is is the request token, and `fields` which is the JSON data to insert into the response token

 <br />